-Like it or not, researchers predicted that machine learning (ML) might soon replace physicians in fields involving high scrutiny of images, such as anatomical pathology and radiology.
+Like it or not, researchers predicted that machine learning (ML) in healthcare might soon replace physicians in fields involving high scrutiny of images, such as anatomical pathology and radiology.
 As algorithms hold great promise for healthcare, experience with ML tools will be fundamental for the next generation to examine big data.
 And private companies have already been rushing to incorporate ML into medical decision-making.

-However, the ethical challenges of ML have not always been addressed proportionally in scientific studies.
+However, the ethical challenges of ML in healthcare have not always been addressed proportionally in scientific studies.
 It was not until recently that this started to change for the better.
 If healthcare organizations are to realize the benefits of ML, the ethical challenges inherent in using such tools must be in consideration.
 While some challenges are straightforward, others, albeit having less apparent risks, present broader concerns, such as how algorithms may turn into the repository of the collective medical mind.
 In this blog, we discuss what ML is and the ethical complexities that come with it.

 What is Machine Learning?